 Using the page as a platform some terrified residents pleaded with the clown to stop but to no avail.
 One of the mysterious messages left by the clown begins with Pennywise’s catchphrase ‘’Beep, Beep!
 Didn’t think I’d be seen tonight.
 Extremely quiet but there were a few of you who saw.
 See you all around”.
-Some residents claim they suffer … Read More »
+Some residents claim they suffer from Coulrophobia, a … Read More »

 Director: John Poliquin

 The directors of “Grave Encounters” return with their highly anticipated sequel, ”Grave Encounters 2”.
 There certainly was a buzz about the first film in the series which was actually the Vicious Brothers directorial debut and was written by them.
 They also wrote the second but stepped down from the director’s chair for John Poliquin whose career started in music videos and commercials.

 The premise of Grave Encounters 2 surrounds a film student named Alex Wright and his crew as they work on their thesis, a torture porn horror movie.
 Alex however, receives a message from an online user named DeathAwaits666 and begins to receive information leading him to believe that maybe the “Grave Encounters” movie may not have been fiction.

 2nd In “Grave Encounters” Series Full Of Haunts

 Weeks go by and Alex has become obsessed after he … Read More »